arafato/azure-core-concepts-book/README.md

 In the old ASM world the equivalent role is often referred to as *Service Administrator* or *Co-Admin*, and unfortunately they are still used in the ARM world.
 Do not use them since they do not provide the same power and flexibility as the new concepts discussed here.
-In particular, they are lacking the entire *RBAC* functionality and force you to use the old portal if you need to make any changes.
+In particular, they are lacking the entire *RBAC* functionality and force you to use the classic portal if you need to make any changes.

 So in essence an Azure Subscription Admin is only a specialization of a regular *User* role.